rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 <a data-fancybox="gallery" href="/assets/images/2022/Creating-Workers-In-Octopus-Deploy-Using-KIND/090-It-Ran.png"><img src="/assets/images/2022/Creating-Workers-In-Octopus-Deploy-Using-KIND/090-It-Ran.png"></a>
 {{< /rawhtml >}}

+# OMG

-OTHER NOTES
+## OTHER NOTES
-- I initially did this to also get around a feature of Spaces in Octopus Deploy.
+- It's too much information for the general post, but I initially did this to also get around a 'feature' of Spaces in Octopus Deploy.
 Spaces allow a complete segregation of different projects.
-Each space is almost like a seperate Octopus Deploy instance.
+Each space is almost like a separate Octopus Deploy instance.
 This is great but it also means you cannot use a shared pool of workers.
 By creating a KIND cluster for each space and running the code to add the workers, you can very easily have workers in each space.
+All running from one agent.
+Mega.
 - If you run Octopus Deploy on a Linux server you could potentially have everything described running from a single machine!